cwgoes/pluranimity.org/_posts/ddc-notes.md

 protection of individual rights & individual right to choose

 this is *not* intrinsic, in general, any more than the internet was

+groups of people in buildings typing on computers will naturally lead to power dynamics which favour them

 requires careful incentive design at multiple levels to avoid collective action traps